SmileDirectClub (NASDAQ:SDC) Releases Q2 2021 Earnings Guidance

-SmileDirectClub (NASDAQ:SDC) issued an update on its second quarter 2021 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
-The company issued revenue guidance of $195 million-$200 million, compared to the consensus revenue estimate of $203.77 million.
+SmileDirectClub (NASDAQ:SDC) updated its second quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $- for the period.
+The company issued revenue guidance of $195 million-200 million, compared to the consensus revenue estimate of $203.77 million.

-SmileDirectClub (NASDAQ:SDC) last released its quarterly earnings results on Monday, May 10th.
-The company reported ($0.12) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.09) by ($0.03).
-The business had revenue of $199.50 million for the quarter, compared to analysts’ expectations of $196.18 million.
-SmileDirectClub had a negative return on equity of 7.39% and a negative net margin of 12.05%.
-The business’s revenue for the quarter was up 1.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted ($0.28) earnings per share.
-On average, sell-side analysts forecast that SmileDirectClub will post -0.32 EPS for the current year.
+A number of research analysts have commented on SDC shares.
+The Goldman Sachs Group restated a sell rating and set a $8.00 price objective on shares of SmileDirectClub in a research note on Friday, March 5th.
+Stephens lowered their price objective on SmileDirectClub from $19.00 to $17.00 and set an overweight rating for the company in a report on Tuesday, May 11th.
+Stifel Nicolaus reaffirmed a buy rating and set a $13.00 target price on shares of SmileDirectClub in a report on Friday, March 5th.
+Zacks Investment Research downgraded SmileDirectClub from a hold rating to a sell rating in a research report on Tuesday, May 25th.
+Finally, JPMorgan Chase & Co. restated a neutral rating and issued a $10.00 target price (down from $14.00) on shares of SmileDirectClub in a research report on Monday, May 17th.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company.
+The stock has an average rating of Hold and a consensus target price of $11.79.

-In other news, Director William H. Frist purchased 13,000 shares of the business’s stock in a transaction on Wednesday, May 12th.
-The shares were bought at an average price of $7.83 per share, with a total value of $101,790.00.
-Following the completion of the transaction, the director now directly owns 64,241 shares in the company, valued at approximately $503,007.03.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 66.00% of the company’s stock.
+In other SmileDirectClub news, Director William H. Frist purchased 13,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 12th.
+The stock was purchased at an average price of $7.83 per share, with a total value of $101,790.00.
+Following the completion of the transaction, the director now directly owns 64,241 shares of the company’s stock, valued at approximately $503,007.03.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Corporate insiders own 66.00% of the company’s stock.

 About SmileDirectClub